-Two 1930s trailer coach adverts.
-The first shows a 1934 Federal rig, the second, a 1938 Kozy Coach.
-At the time, the typical unit measured 16 feet in length and did not have a complete bathroom.
+Above we see a vintage trailer coach advert.
+Chicago's Kozy Coach Company was building an 8 by 16 footer in 1938.
+At the time, the typical unit did not have a bathroom.
 This feature would not appear until the early 1940s and did not become standard until the early 1950s.

 The social upheaval of The Great Depression caused a marked shift in the American perception of a trailer coach.
 In the years before 1930, a mobile abode was seen as a symbol of leisure, prosperity and adventure.